Hanyang University at Ansan station

 This station was the planned southeastern terminus of the section of the Suin Line; it became a transfer point between Line 4 and the Suin Line when construction on the Suin Line was completed in 2019.
 Opening was delayed until autumn 2020, when it became part of the Suin–Bundang Line.

 Station layout

 Name

-At the time of its opening, the station was named "Handaeap", which was later changed to "Hanyang Univ. at Ansan" in 2001.
+At the time of its opening, the station was named "Handae" and "Handaeap", which was later changed to "Hanyang Univ. at Ansan" in 2001.

+Even now, the sign near exit 1 is still written 'Handae-ap' because it is old.